vinc/moros/doc/filesystem.md

 ### Block

-A block is small area of 512 bytes on a disk, and it is also part of linked list representing a file or a directory.
+A block is small area of 512 bytes on a hard drive, and it is also part of linked list representing a file or a directory.

 The first 4 bytes of a block is the address of the next block on the list and the rest of block is the data stored in the block.